 just-food authors and correspondents

-Katy Askew is just-food's deputy editor, with over five years of experience writing for consumer and business titles.
+Katy Askew is just-food's deputy editor, with over thirteen years of experience writing for consumer and business titles.
 She has contributed to print, online and radio publications and worked across a variety of formats, including newspapers, magazines and websites.

-Katy has specialised in writing for the FMCG sector for the past four years, during which time she has developed specialist knowledge of the global food and food retail industries, interviewed top international executives and covered a range of topics from financial updates and M&A to sustainability and safety issues.
+Katy has specialised in writing for the FMCG sector for the past ten years, during which time she has developed specialist knowledge of the global food and food retail industries, interviewed top international executives and covered a range of topics from financial updates and M&A to sustainability and safety issues.

 Articles by Katy Askew